johnrusch/outfits/README.md

 ## Description

-An Expo app for managing wardrobes and saving outfits.
+An Expo/React Native app for managing your wardrobe and saving outfits.